Aisha, Mother of the Faithful: The Scholarly Persona and Literary Critique - Part 1

 Aisha possessed two innate qualities that made her a vessel for prophetic knowledge.
 The first was a natural aptitude for rapid memorization, good comprehension, and eloquent expression.
 It is not an exaggeration to describe her as having a photographic memory, as she could retain everything.
 Thus, she memorized a hadith upon hearing it for the first time, as happened in her account of the Battle of the Camel in 36 AH/657 CE, and in her narrations of poems recited by the Banu Zabba' who were mourning their slain ones while circling around her hujra (chamber).

-Her first student, Urwah, marveled at her encyclopedic knowledge, especially in medicine.
+Her first student, Urwah, marvelled at her encyclopedic knowledge, especially in medicine.
 He once said to her, "O my mother!
 I am not surprised by your understanding, for you are the wife of the Messenger of Allah and the daughter of Abu Bakr, and I am not amazed by your knowledge of poetry and the customs of the people, for you are the daughter of Abu Bakr, and he was among the most knowledgeable.
 But I am amazed by your knowledge of medicine.
 How did you learn it?
 From where?"
 She replied, "When the Messenger of Allah fell ill during his final illness, various Arab tribes would send remedies for him, and I would administer them.
 That's how I learned medicine."

 Her statement "That's how I learned medicine" demonstrates her pragmatic approach to learning—a mere trial was enough for her to master it.
 Another narration by al-Dhahabi in "Tarikh al-Islam" supports this, where Hisham ibn Urwah, her nephew, quotes her: "I used to hear people prescribing remedies to each other, and I would memorize them."